 This eatery is open daily for lunch and dinner in addition to light breakfasts on the weekend.

 You may be on holiday but that doesn’t mean you have to leave your morning cup of coffee behind.
-Instead of grabbing a cup to-go, sit down inside Aroma, the resort’s dedicated coffee shop.
+Instead of grabbing a cup to-go, sit down inside Mission Joe, the resort’s dedicated coffee shop.

 Aroma serves the renowned Zoka brand of coffee, alongside other hot and cold drinks.
 You can order up breakfast staples like bagels and muffins.
 There is also a great variety of pre-made meals available if you’re on your way out.